Frequently Asked Questions

 How do I cancel my session?

-How many sessions do I have to do to get a certificate?
+How many workshops do I have to do to get a certificate?

-To gain a Certificate of Personal Development you must complete 5 units minimum, then you can work towards higher banded stages if you so wish.
+To gain a Certificate of Personal Development you must complete 5 units in the group of your choice.

 To attain the Diploma of Professional Development you must complete the following 5 units: Leadership Styles, Leadership In Difficult Situations, Problem Solving, Teamwork and Team Briefings (e-learning), and an articulation and reflection workshop together with the required hours of experiential learning (work-based experience in a paid or voluntary leadership role).